Menu

 Fill out an application before coming to the library by completing the library card application online!

 After completing the online application and verifying your account by email, you will be able to place 2 items on hold.
-To complete your registration and receive your library card, please visit any of the three Fargo Public Library locations with a photo ID and proof of address.
-Once your account is fully registered in person, you will be able to check out physical library materials as well as ebooks and audiobooks.
+To complete a registration and receive your library card, please visit any of the three Fargo Public Library locations with a photo ID, proof of address, and non-resident payment if required.
+Once your account is fully registered in person, you will be able to check out physical library materials as well as e-books, e-audiobooks, and streaming videos*.

 Please see our Registration Policy for a list of acceptable photo IDs and more information.